SimJunYou/CS2113T-TP-UG/UG.md

 |`timetable -del MONDAY 1`|Lesson on Monday with an index of 1|![Timetable Del Success](images/timetabledel/1.PNG)|
 |`timetable -del FRIDAY 3`|No lessons on Friday with an index of 3|![Timetable Del Failure](images/timetabledel/2.PNG)|

-#### Filtering lessons in your timetable
+#### Filtering lessons in your timetable (Jun You)

-Let’s say that you have a cluttered timetable and would only like to view certain lessons out of all of your lessons.
-You would use the `timetable -filter` command.
+If you have a cluttered timetable and would only like to view certain lessons out of all of your lessons, ra.VI can filter them out for you.

 **Format:**
 `timetable -filter <module> <day> <start_time> <end_time> <lesson_type>`